UoB-COMSM0166/2026-group-11/README.md

 ## 2.1 Early stages design

 At the beginning of the project, we held several online meetings to share possible game ideas.
-The two directions we discussed most were a rhythm game and a tower defence game.
-We were more confident with the tower defence idea because it had a clearer structure: enemies follow a path, players place towers, and the game has a simple win-or-lose goal.
+The two ideas we discussed most were a rhythm game and a tower defence game.
+We chose tower defence because it gave us a clear structure to work with: enemies move along a path, players place towers, and the level ends with a clear win or loss.

-Our early plan was more ambitious than the final version.
-Until around the third week, we planned to make a multiplayer online tower defence game, where each player could build defensive towers and deploy attacking units.
-To explore this idea, we used PowerPoint to make a simple prototype and also sketched some layouts on paper.
-These prototypes helped us discuss the idea more clearly, even though they also showed that the design was not yet practical enough.
+Our first plan was more ambitious than the final game.
+Around the third week, we wanted to make a multiplayer online tower defence game, where each player could build defensive towers and send attacking units.
+We explored this idea with a simple PowerPoint prototype and some paper sketches.
+This helped us talk through the map layout and player actions, but it also made the problems easier to see.

 https://github.com/user-attachments/assets/f44697fe-5f10-425b-bfe4-ec8478d52890